A-League Logo

 A-League Logo 2017

-In 2017, brand designer Hans Halsbosch designed the logo for the A-League.
-The following year, it was adopted by the country’s main soccer association, Football Australia, with slight differences in the color scheme.
+In 2017, brand designer Hans Halsbosch designed the A-League logo.
+The following year, the country’s main soccer association, Football Australia, adopted it, with slight differences in the color scheme.

 The change of the championship logo was necessary for a long time.
 Over the years, the number of participants in the tournament and playoffs has increased.
 Therefore, the former visual symbol has lost its relevance.

 The new logo is also stylized as a soccer ball.
-Inside the white ball are three orange loops made of ribbons.
-One edge of each ribbon is hidden from view on the other side of the ball, which creates a sense of volume of the figure.
+Inside the white ball are three orange ribbon loops.
+One edge of each ribbon is hidden from view on the other side of the ball, creating a sense of volume in the figure.
 The loops symbolize the three main features of soccer: unity, diversity, and a special atmosphere.
 They also indicate the three components of the game: the tournament, the playoffs, and the final.

-The name of the A-League championship is still located under the ball in capital letters.
+The A-League championship’s name is still under the ball in capital letters.
 However, the italics have been removed.
-The competition has reached its heyday, and the league now intends to maintain its strong position without drastic changes.
+The competition has reached its heyday, and the league intends to maintain its strong position without drastic changes.
 The dash between the words “A” and “League” is stylized with a dot representing the ball in the lettering.
 In the word “League,” the emphasis is on the letter “A.” It protrudes forward and partially overlaps the letter “E.” This accent further emphasizes the name of the League and its dominant position, just like the letter A in the alphabet.

 2021 – today